 There are a number of one-bedroomed flats attached to the property, which provide accommodation to people from the local area.

-We hold occasional Christian services of worship, and seek to offer Christian love and support to all those who come in.
-We are happy to pray with, and for, people.
+We seek to offer Christian love and support to all those who come in.
+We are happy to pray with and for people.
 Everyone is welcome at The Junction, whether they are simply calling in for advice or a hot drink, or whether they visit on a regular basis.

 A Pdf copy of The Junction’s constitution can be found below: